wesleymilan/loopback-connector-arangodb3/README.md

 # loopback-connector-arangodb3
 ArangoDB Connector

-# DON'T USE THIS CODE, IT's AN ALPHA VERSION IN EARLY DEVELOPMENT STAGE
+# IT's AN ALPHA VERSION IN EARLY DEVELOPMENT STAGE

 ## To run tests:
 1. You must have an ArangoDB instance installed